Kate Swaffer

-Kate Swaffer (born 1958) is a campaigner for the rights of people with dementia and older persons globally, and for dementia to be managed as a disability, to ensure equal access to the Convention on the Rights of Persons with Disabilities (CRPD).
-She was awarded Australian of the Year for South Australia in 2017, and the 2018 winner of the Global Leader, AFR 100 Women of Influence in Australia.
+Kate Swaffer (born 1958) is an Australian civil rights campaigner, and activist for the rights of people with dementia and older persons globally, and for dementia to be managed as a disability.
+This is to enable equal access to the Convention on the Rights of Persons with Disabilities (CRPD), of people with dementia who are people with acquired disabilities.
+She was awarded Australian of the Year for South Australia in 2017, and was announced the 2018 Global Leader of the 100 Women of Influence in Australia.

 Early life

 Swaffer was born in a farming community on Eyre Peninsula in 1958.
-She is married, and has two sons.
+She is married, and has two adult sons.
 Her first career was nursing, having worked in dementia and aged care and then operating theatres; she is also a retired chef having run her own hospitality businesses for ten years.
 She subsequently worked in health care sales.

-Swaffer was diagnosed with dementia shortly before her 50th birthday in 2008.
-Subsequently, she completed a Bachelor of Arts in Writing and Creative Communication and a Bachelor of Psychology.
-She has completed a Master of Science in Dementia Care (2014).
-Swaffer is currently enrolled at the University of South Australia to complete her PhD.
+Swaffer was diagnosed with a rare young onset dementia shortly before her 50th birthday.
+Subsequently, she completed a Bachelor of Arts in Professional Writing and Creative Communication (2009) and a Bachelor of Psychology (2010).
+She has also completed a Master of Science in Dementia Care (2014), and is currently enrolled at the University of South Australia to complete her PhD.